Posts Tagged ‘narrative’

 “A niche market could be defined as a component that gives your business power.
 A niche market allows you to define whom you are marketing to.
 When you know who are you are marketing to it’s easy to determine where your marketing energy and dollars should be spent.”

--Defining Your Nice Market, A Critical Step in Small Business Marketing by Laura Lake
+Defining Your Nice Market, A Critical Step in Small Business Marketing by Laura Lake

 One can view Sarah Siegel on “YouTube” discussing her approach to marketing.
 During her dispassionate recital she says that she sees a “niche dilemma,” and finds a way to solve that dilemma.
 Seeing that no one had supplied women with panties that were meant to be visible while wearing low cut jeans, she captured the niche and made a fortune.
 With five million dollars, she invested in the film Precious, which was adapted from the book Push, written by Ramona Lofton, who goes by the pen name of Sapphire, after the emasculating shrew in “Amos and Andy,” a show created by white vaudevillians Freeman Gosden and Charles Correll.